-was done.
-In all, over six thousand persons had been forcibly deported, while the rest of the population had been driven to the wilderness and their homes laid waste.
-Some wandered to the Isle St Jean and others to New Brunswick and Canada.
-The land of the Acadians was a solitude.
-And so, sorrow-framed, the story of the expulsion draws to its close.
-Hardly had the deplorable work ended, when England made with Frederick of Prussia the treaty which formally inaugurated her Seven Years' War with France.
-For Lawrence, perhaps, this was a fortunate circumstance.
-The day of mutual concessions had passed; and an act which a few months before might have been denounced as unwarrantable might now, in the heat of a mighty contest, be regarded as a patriotic service.
-Nor is this the only instance of the kind in history.
-Often, indeed, has war served, not only to cover the grossest inhumanities; it has even furnished an excuse for substantial reward.
-CHAPTER X THE EXILES Thus the Acadians passed from the land of their birth and from the scenes of their youth.
-Some were to wander as exiles in many lands for many years, separated from their children and from their kind, while others, more fortunate, were soon to regain their native soil.
-Lawrence, in his instructions to the governors of the colonies to which he had sent the exiles, said that they were 'to be received and disposed of in such a manner as may best answer our design of preventing their reunion' as a people.
-It was not intended to tear apart families and friends, but, owing to the scarcity of vessels and the inadequate arrangements for the deportation, there were many cruel separations.
-The deputies confined since July on George's Island, for example, were at the last moment transferred to Annapolis in order that they might accompany their families, but this was not effected, for the deputies themselves landed in North Carolina, while their wives and children were dispersed in other colonies.1 One of the leading Acadians, and one who had loyally served the British, Réné ?
-Le Blanc, notary of Grand Pré, was landed with his wife and his two youngest children in New York, while his eighteen other children were scattered far and wide.2 The real separation of families, however, began in the colonies.
+Thus the Acadians passed from the land of their birth and from the scenes of their youth Some were to wander as exiles in many lands for many years, separated from their children and from their kind, while others, more fortunate, were soon to regain their native soil.

+Lawrence, in his instructions to the governor of the colonies to which he had sent the exiles said that they were 'to be received and dis posed of in such a manner as may best answe our design of preventing their reunion' as a people.
+It was not intended to tear apar families and friends, but, owing to the scarcity of vessels and the inadequate arrangement for the deportation, there were many crue separations.
+The deputies confined since July on George's Island, for example, were at the last moment transferred to Annapolis in orde that they might accompany their families, but this was not effected, for the deputies them selves landed in North Carolina, while their wives and children were dispersed in other colonies.1 One of the leading Acadians, and one who had loyally served the British, Réné Le Blanc, notary of Grand Pré, was landed with his wife and his two youngest children in New York, while his eighteen other children were scattered far and wide.2 The real separation of families, however, began in the colonies.
 For example, four hundred persons were transported to Connecticut; but before the whole number arrived an order went forth for their dispersion in fifty towns.
-Nineteen allotted to Norwich, while three only were sent to Haddon.
-In some colonies the first boats were allowed to disembark the exiles, and the masters of the others were forced to seek other ports.
+Nineteen were allotted to Norwich, while three only were sent to Haddon.
+In some colonies only the first boats were allowed to disembark the exiles, and the masters of the others were forced to seek other ports.

 The treatment of the exiles in the colonies varied according to circumstances.
 In some instances the younger men and women were bound out to service for periods varying from three to twelve weeks.
-In others they were left free to maintain themselves by their own 2 Petition of the Acadians deported to Philadelphia.
-Printed in Richard, vol. ii, p.
-371. 1 Nova Scotia Documents, p.
-280. Calnek and Savary, History of the County of Annapolis, p.
-124. THE ACADIAN EXILES efforts, the state to provide for such as were incapable, through age or infirmity, of performing manual labour.
+In others they were left free to maintain themselves by their own in fir fre at go efforts, the state to provide for such as were incapable, through age or infirmity, of performing manual labour.
 Hundreds of those who were placed under control escaped and wandered, footsore and half clad, from town to town in the hope of meeting their relatives or of finding means to return to their former homes.
 Little record has been preserved of the journeyings of these unfortunates or of the sufferings they endured.